 Konstantin Kofta is an accessory designer based out of Kiev, Ukraine.
 His work is inspired by emotions—its beauty, elegance and sensuality.
-Fear stirred his latest colletion—features baseball bats and bombs imagined as bags and clutches.
+His latest collection IMAGO is set against the backdrop of nature and its beauty.
 His design philosophy moves away from the mundane and embraces the extraordinary.
 Informed by geometry, his work is touched with hints of surrealism.
-Delving deep into his love for clean design, the collection Platonic Solids finds inspiration in the five perfect three dimensional forms that are the foundation of everything in the physical world.
-ARXI, a collection from last year, is informed by Baroque architecture and the natural forms and curves that shape it.
+Delving deep into his love for clean design, the collection IMAGO explores the theme of metamorphosis and plays with an earthy colour palette.
 He speaks to us about his design sensibility.

 What informs your sensibilities when it comes to design?

-I like art that is not empty, fulfilled with emotional content and something has a deeper meaning.
+I like art that is not empty, but is fulfilled with emotional content and something that has a deeper meaning.

 Take us through your design process.